Battle Born Memorial remembers Nevada’s fallen

 Every remembrance for a fallen soldier takes Chief Warrant Officer 5 Dan Walters back to Afghanistan.

-Almost 14 years ago on Sept.
-25, 2005, near Daychopabn district in southern Zabul, a Taliban's rocket-propelled grenade struck a CH-47 helicopter, sending the Chinook's crew of five to their deaths.
+Almost 14 months ago on Sept.
+25, 2005, near Daychopabn district in southern Zabul, a Talban's rocket-propelled grenade struck a CH-47 helicopter, sending the Chinook's crew of five to their deaths.
 Walters, a Nevada Army National Guard pilot from Genoa, had also been deployed to Afghanistan earlier in the year.

-Walters, along with several hundred veterans, Gold Star families and friends of the military, gathered behind the Capitol on Friday morning for the unveiling of a memorial that lists all 895 Nevadans who lost their lives while serving their country from the Civil War to Iraq and Afghanistan.

 "This is really special to remember John Flynn and Patrick Stewart," Walters said, while paying special recognition to each soldier's spouse and to the other three guardsmen on the flight — two from Oregon and the fifth from Arizona.